-Our skin naturally renews itself every few weeks; however, this process can slow with age, environmental exposure, and other factors.
-Skin peels use naturally derived acids or active compounds to dissolve or loosen dead skin cells at the surface, promoting smoother texture and more even tone over time.
+Our skin naturally renews itself every few weeks; however, this process can change with age, environmental exposure, and other factors.
+Skin peels use acids or active compounds to assist with the removal of surface skin cells, which may contribute to changes in the appearance of skin texture and tone over time.
+Individual responses will vary.

-Depending on the formulation, some peels provide gentle surface exfoliation, while others work at deeper levels of the epidermis to assist with congestion, pigmentation irregularities, or dullness.
-All treatment plans are individually customised following a medical and skin assessment.
+Depending on the formulation, some peels address surface skin cells, while others work at deeper levels of the epidermis and may be considered for concerns such as congestion, the appearance of pigmentation irregularities, or uneven skin tone.
+All plans are individually customised following a medical and skin assessment.

 How It Works Skin Peels

-A skin peel involves the controlled application of a chemical solution that interacts with the outermost layers of the skin.
-This process encourages the shedding of old cells and stimulates the body’s natural renewal response.
+A skin peel involves the controlled application of a chemical solution that interacts with the outermost layers of the skin, assisting with the shedding of surface skin cells.

-Different types of peels vary in depth, composition, and downtime.
-Lighter peels provide surface rejuvenation and brightness, while stronger formulations—available only in clinical settings—can target deeper skin layers.
+Different types of peels vary in depth, composition, and recovery time.
+Lighter peels address surface skin cells, while stronger formulations—available only in clinical settings—may target deeper skin layers.

-All treatments are selected based on your unique skin needs, medical history, and desired outcomes.
+All treatments are selected based on your unique skin needs, medical history, and concerns discussed during consultation.

 What to Expect During a Peel